 Baby Strange do an excellent job of taking hallmarks of the punk genre, updating them and making them persuasive, but it’s difficult not to get the feeling, as the group perform under a sheet with their name crudely sprayed on it, that Baby Strange need to mature a little more before they can reach their full potential.
 Early threats to be the next big thing are still 50-50 at this stage, but when performing they’re a truly interesting prospect.

 Joe Manners Lewis

 Photos: Joe Manners Lewis

-For further information about Baby Strange and future events visit here.
+For further information and future events visit Baby Strange’s website here.

 Watch the video for Pure Evil here: